vippsas/vipps-developers/settlements/sftp-report-service/README.md

-1. Log in with BankID to [portal.vipps.no](https://portal.vipps.no) and select the *Utvikler* menu item.
+1. Log in with BankID to [portal.vipps.no](https://portal.vipps.no) and select the *Utvikler* section.
    If you only have *Vippsnummer*, you will find a link to SFTP setup under *Rapporter og tall* (i.e., *Reports and numbers*).
 2. Click the tab *SFTP Access* to add users for SFTP access.